 - Carer responsibilities for an invalid or disabled spouse, child or parent

 - A medical condition, which limits the capacity to undertake full-time study (supported by medical certification)

 The form must be submitted to UON Graduate Research at firstname.lastname@example.org.

-International candidates will need to check with the Department for Immigration and Border Protection before applying for a change to part-time enrolment.
+International candidates will need to check with the Department of Home Affairs before applying for a change to part-time enrolment.

 You can apply for a period of off-campus enrolment or to study off-campus for the remainder of your higher degree by research if you reside outside a 50km radius of the Callaghan or Ourimbah campuses.
 It is recommended that you discuss your intentions with your supervisor in advance of your application.

 Complete the Off Campus Enrolment Application (PDF, 176KB) form.
 Approval must be obtained from your supervisor, Head of School and Assistant Dean Research Training.
 The form must then be submitted to UON Graduate Research at email@example.com.